KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

 Microsoft Product Group looked into this observation and provided an explanation in this [GitHub issue](https://github.com/Azure/azure-functions-on-container-apps/issues/33):

 > "Initially, some default numbers of nodes are allocated for any ACA environment.
 During scaling, ACA uses these nodes to create app instances.
 For container apps scaling, the default number of nodes are sufficient as it uses less cpu, memory per instance.
-For function apps scaling, the default number of nodes is not sufficient and thus, ACA environment requests more nodes in backend.
+For function apps scaling, the default number of nodes is not sufficient and thus, ACA environment requests more nodes in back end.
 After new nodes are available to ACA environment, it uses them to create remaining instances for Function app.
 It takes some time to fetch new nodes and create remaining instances, therefore, we see a gap in processing between both deployments."

 When conducting the final battery of tests in October'23 this behavior was partially gone (see results below) when sufficient Functions relevant nodes already had been scaled.